Jalamana-Sirisha/Jalamana-Sirisha/README.md

 # 👋 Hi, I'm **Jalamana Sirisha**

 ## 📌 About Me
 Hey there!
-I'm **Sirisha**, a **second year Electronics and communication engineering student** at Centurion university of technology and management with a passion for **coding and crafting innovative solutions**.
+I'm **Sirisha**, a **third year Electronics and communication engineering student** at Centurion university of technology and management with a passion for **coding and crafting innovative solutions**.
 This README is my playground to showcase my journey, skills, and aspirations.
 Let's dive in!

 ---
 ## 🚀 Skills & Interests: